 - Update your EMR with the patient and appointment information

 - Update the transition of care information (CCDA) into the EMR

 - Upload the referral note into the EMR as an attachment.
-(NOTE – our free referral management software does this easily)
+(NOTE – our referral management software does this easily)

 - Once they are done with getting the patient an appointment, the inbound fax (let’s call it a ticket) can be closed and archived.

 - Until the patient has an appointment or has declined getting an appointment, your referral coordinator cannot close the “ticket” and it remains “Open”.